Gian Giacomo Poldi Pezzoli: Biography

-Son of Giuseppe Poldi Pezzoli (1768 – 1833) and Rosa Trivulzio (1800 – 1859), Gian Giacomo grew up surrounded by a rich cultural and artistic environment.
-His father was a wealthy landowner, and had recently come into possession of a large fortune and the title of earl left to him by his uncle (which included the famous Milanese palace which later became the museum Museo Poldi Pezzoli).
+Son of Giuseppe Poldi Pezzoli (1768–1833) and Rosa Trivulzio (1800–1859), Gian Giacomo grew up surrounded by a rich cultural and artistic environment.
+His father was a wealthy landowner, and had recently come into possession of a large fortune and the title of earl left to him by his uncle.
+This included the famous Milanese palace, which later became the museum Museo Poldi Pezzoli).
 His mother was a member of one of the noblest and wealthiest families of Milan, the Trivulzio.
 This enabled Gian Giacomo to get in touch the nobles of his time and with the literary landscape, artistic and cultural of the early nineteenth century.

-From 1849 he undertook to gather an important collection which includes paintings by Sandro Botticelli, Piero della Francesca, Antonio del Pollaiuolo, Francesco Guardi, Andrea Mantegna, Giovanni Bellini and Bernardo Daddi, as well as many valuable items of furniture, weapons, bronzes, pottery, goldsmith's works, and carpets.
-The headquarters of this new private museum was his father's palace that he had restored for the occasion.
+From 1849, he undertook to gather an important collection, including paintings by Sandro Botticelli, Piero della Francesca, Antonio del Pollaiuolo, Francesco Guardi, Andrea Mantegna, Giovanni Bellini and Bernardo Daddi, as well as many valuable items of furniture, weapons, bronzes, pottery, goldsmith's works, and carpets.
+The headquarters of this new private museum was his father's palace, which he had restored for the occasion.

 Poldi Pezzoli died of a heart attack in his home while he was in the study, the only room that survived a 1943 bombing raid.
-According to his will, the collections and his house, at his death, were to be donated to the people of Milan, who then had to undertake to maintain the system implemented by the founder.
+According to his will, the collections and his house were to be donated to the people of Milan, who then had to undertake to maintain the system implemented by the founder.
 The museum was officially opened to the public in 1881.

 Political Role

-Gian Giacomo and his collection had a big political role.
+Gian Giacomo and his collection had an important political role.
 He was a nationalist at a time when there was no Italian nation.
-His love for the Italian Risorgimento's ideals is shown by his active participation in the rebellion of the Five Days which sparked the First Italian War of Independence.
+His love for the Italian Risorgimento's ideals is shown by his active participation in the rebellion of the Five Days, which sparked the First Italian War of Independence.
 With the other Milanese nobles, he bought an artillery command for the Lombard army and subsidized the Piedmontese army.
 In 1848, he obtained an official role, although not a prominent one; he was sent to Venice as Special Commissioner of the Provisional Government of Lombardy in the Venetian provinces.